 Various topics in law.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

 LAW 4050 INTERNATIONAL LAW (3 credits)

 Overview of the international legal environment, including an emphasis on common and code law systems and their impact on the conduct of international business.
 Explores international jurisdiction, world legal agreements and bodies, treaty agreements, and treaty law.